top of page

 As an example, I recently met with a potential new client who said that they had talked to a large number of PR people/firms and none of them developed the interesting, custom approach that we did.
 While it's good for us, I am worrisome about those in my profession and the future of it.

-Those of us who "get it" understand that this formula PR approach doesn't apply to all businesses.
-Sure there is a the standard media kit and pitching, but today PR is going far beyond just that.
 Small businesses and startups, much like my clients, are looking for more than just a PR expert, they're looking for a marketing consulting partner.
 Someone who can look at the whole picture and give them direction and work within their budgets.

 If you feel your PR firm is simply giving you the same 'ol, same 'ol with promises of what they can accomplish for you, it's time to move on.
 Find someone who is truly innovative and integrated to help you best navigate the new world marketing.
 They need to be more than a PR expert, they need to share your vision for your business; be a team player; your marketing consul; a partner in your success.